 - The Senior Leadership Team (Headteacher, Deputy Head, and other managers) must encourage the creation and maintenance of an atmosphere where all staff members feel comfortable asking for help or raising concerns.
-The Senior Leadership Team should be sensitive to any problems which may cause the employee stress-related issues and should act in a professional, fair, consistent and timely manner when a concern arises. - Governors and the Xavier team support the SLT in each school and ensure that regular contact promotes open discussion on well being issues. - Where additional, professional advice is required, then Occupational Health Professionals and other avenues including seeking support from Xavier CET HR team should be utilised. - Where necessary, staff should be encouraged to use the free confidential counselling service from Education Support Partnership 0800562561. - On joining the school, and also moving to new roles the following support will also be offered: - All new staff will be given a school orientation and ensure that they receive the staff induction pack/staff handbook - All new staff will be made to feel welcome and given as much support as possible. - There will be reviews for new staff held throughout the first 6 months of employment - Discussion of new roles and expectations alongside support for new role and related tasks
+The Senior Leadership Team should be sensitive to any problems which may cause the employee stress-related issues and should act in a professional, fair, consistent and timely manner when a concern arises. - Governors and the Xavier team support the SLT in each school and ensure that regular contact promotes open discussion on wellbeing issues.

+- Where additional, professional advice is required, then Occupational Health Professionals and other avenues including seeking support from Xavier CET HR team should be utilised. - Where necessary, staff should be encouraged to contact the Employee Assistance Programme (EAP), as part of the Xavier benefits package- 0330 134 5797 - Where necessary, staff should be encouraged to use the free confidential counselling service from Education Support Partnership 0800562561. - On joining the school, and also moving to new roles the following support will also be offered: - All new staff will be given a school orientation and ensure that they receive the staff induction pack/staff handbook - ♦ All new staff will be made to feel welcome and given as much support as possible. - ♦ There will be reviews for new staff held throughout the first 6 months of employment - Discussion of new roles and expectations alongside support for new role and related tasks